How often do you talk about gratitude with your kids?

 Once they were done, I clipped out acorns to a piece of twine with a few simple clothes pin.
 Make sure to use something sturdy like twine or rope because the clothespin will weigh things down a bit.

-I love the way it turned out and I love that we can keep adding acorns to the banner as the month goes along.
-This is such a great way to think about gratitude.
+I love the way our acorn gratitude banner turned out and I love that we can keep adding acorns to the banner as the month goes along.

-Check out the rest of the 2nd Grade Team for some more great acorn & squirrel themed ideas:
+Check out the rest of the 2nd Grade Team for some more great acorn and squirrel themed ideas: